saor48/project4-cookbook/README.md

     1. Submit form without 2 non-blank ingredient lines redirects to error page
     2. Submit form with empty ingredient/instructions field results in correct saving of details without empty fields.
     3. Submit form with blank instructions redirects to error page

+4. Delete Recipe:
+    1. Submit form with correct spelling of recipe name deletes recipe from recipes collection in db.
+    2. This submit also deletes author from categories if author has only this recipe.
+    3. Submit form without correct spelling of recipe name redirects to error page

 ### Devices
     - Tested on google inspect for different screen sizes.
 No issues found.